jordanmichb/CS340-Client-Server-Development/README.md

 <b> Reproducing the Project </b>

-•	Have the AAC database ready to access or import it through the terminal.
+•	Import the AAC database through the terminal, contained in aac_shelter_outcomes.csv.
 <br>
 •	Enable user authentication for the database and connect to the MongoDB server under that user.
 <br>